dougmiller/theMetaCityArticles/022-lets-make-a-terrible-image-processing-pipeline.md

 The `functions.sh` file has a function in it `file_type` that return the self reported `file` type.

 The interesting part here is that the file sizes converted to are dynamically calculated by the names of the folders supplied in both the x and y size.
-No cropping occurs and it will also attempt to resize bigger as it assumes you know what you are doing.
+No cropping occurs, and it will also attempt to resize bigger as it assumes you know what you are doing.

 ### Finished
 The final output end up like this: